sveri/closp/README.md

 files.
 * Support for flash messages with global flash div
 * Self registration can be turned on or off in the closp.edn file in the resources folder.
+* Test2junit plugin to create parseable test results.

 ## Planned features

-* CRUD plugin to generate frontend to database CRUD for entities
 * adding reframe example
 * Whatever seems useful in the future.